hhblaze/SharmIPC/README.md

 	  	sm = new tiesky.com.SharmIpc(
 		  	"My unique name for interpocess com in the OS scope, must be the same for both processes" , this.RemoteCall
+		  	//there are also extra parameters in constructor with description:
 		  	//optional send buffer capacity, must be the same for both partners
 		  	//optional total not send messages buffer capacity );

-  	//there are also extra parameters in constructor with description

 }